yeseastarloa/yeseastarloa/README.md

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
 <!--🎓 &nbsp;I'm currently studying Computer Science and Mathematics at the University of Massachusetts Amherst.\-->
 <!--🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.\-->
-✍️ &nbsp;In my free time, I pursue Graphic Design and Blog Writing as hobbies/side hustles.\
+✍️ &nbsp;I work like a visual artist and a 3d designer.\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at yese.astarloa@gmail.com!
 I'll try to respond as soon as I can.\
 <!--📄 &nbsp;Please have a look at my [Résumé](https://www.adityavsingh.com/resume.html) for more details about me.
 I'm open to feedback and suggestions!-->